jeffmaynes/jeffmaynes.github.io/_pages/cv.md

 -   PHIL 359: Philosophy of Language

+-   PHIL 370: The Philosophy of Artificial Intelligence

 -   PHIL 400: Metaphilosophy

--   PHIL 4027: The Philosophy of Artificial Intelligence

 ### Other Teaching Experience